 Back Page

-Until the 1970s, Nerja was a tiny, unspoiled Spanish Mediterranean fishing village where nothing much happened, and tourists were a rare species.
+Until the 1970s, Nerja was a tiny, unspoiled Spanish Mediterranean fishing village, where nothing much happened, and tourists were a rare species.
 In 1972, the Websters, a business-minded family from London arrived in their Rolls Royce and purchased a half-finished hostel, the Fontainebleau.
-Their concept was to offer British sunseekers a homespun corner in a foreign field where they could enjoy cottage pie tapas and not have to bother learning the language.
+Their concept was to offer British sunseekers a homespun corner in a foreign field, where they could enjoy cottage pie tapas and not have to bother learning the language.

 The Fontainebleau is a light-hearted nostalgic return to the beginnings of the British love affair with Spain and the obstacles foreigners faced setting up a business in a nation controlled by a brutal dictator.
 Today, Nerja is among the top ten quality Spanish resorts.